-In 2012, Opportunities and Constraints Memoranda were prepared for the suite of initial options envisioned by the PMT and presented to the Stakeholder Forum and interested general public for each pond complex.
-The Opportunities and Constraints Memoranda re-examined the initial options to see if other innovative restorations, flood risk management, or recreation components could be added to the optional actions.
-These memoranda were circulated to the PMT, and the results were discussed at the project-wide Stakeholder Forum in November of 2012.
 The project selection and refinement process has also incorporated additional outreach to other project stakeholders.
 In 2011, working groups for each of the three pond complexes met to discuss the proposed project actions.
 Annual meetings of the PMT with teams of scientists conducting monitoring and applied research studies have been held since 2011 to enhance coordination between scientists and the members of the PMT.
-The proposed Phase 2 actions have been discussed and evaluated by the PMT with input from the Science Team at each meeting to incorporate their feedback and to ensure that Phase 2 was considering opportunities for resolving some of the key project uncertainties identified in the AMP.
-The proposed options were grouped together as appropriate to make multi-objective project alternatives in each pond complex.
+The proposed Phase 2 actions have been discussed with the Science Team at each meeting to incorporate their feedback and to ensure that Phase 2 was considering opportunities for resolving some the key project uncertainties identified in the AMP.